Goles/Battery/README.md

 # Flags

 You can specifiy the colors for __good__ battery level, __middle__ battery level, and __warning__ battery level with the flags ``` -g -m -w ```.
 __Note:__ You should use color names for when in tmux mode and [ascii colors](http://www.termsys.demon.co.uk/vtansi.htm#colors) in terminal mode.
+In Mac OS, you can specify to use pmset with the `-p` flag; without it, the program uses `ioreg`.
+In linux, this flag is ignored, and always uses `upower`.